-Candesartan cilexetil is a white to off-white powder with a molecular weight of 610.67.
-It is practically insoluble in water and sparingly soluble in methanol.
+Candesartan cilexetil, USP is a white to almost white powder with a molecular weight of 610.66.
+It is sparingly soluble in methanol, practically insoluble in water, and soluble in methylene chloride.
 Candesartan cilexetil is a racemic mixture containing one chiral center at the cyclohexyloxycarbonyloxy ethyl ester group.
 Following oral administration, candesartan cilexetil undergoes hydrolysis at the ester link to form the active drug, candesartan, which is achiral.

-Candesartan cilexetil-hydrochlorothiazide is available for oral administration in three tablet strengths of candesartan cilexetil and hydrochlorothiazide.
+Candesartan cilexetil and hydrochlorothiazide is available for oral administration in three tablet strengths.

 Candesartan and Hydrochlorothiazide Tablets - Clinical Pharmacology